Gayle’s Law FAQs

 Under regulation 11E there are only two prescribed circumstances under which a health practitioner can attend an out of hours or unscheduled callout without a second responder:

 From 1 July 2019, health services must have in place:

-Section 77H of the Act and Regulation 11F include the following requirements as a minimum to be covered in policies and procedures:
+Section 77H of the Act and regulation 11G of the Regulations includes the following requirements as a minimum to be covered in policies and procedures: